cakephp/docs/en/development/errors.rst

 .. php:exception:: InvalidCsrfTokenException

-    Used for doing a 403 error caused by an invalid CSRF token
+    Used for doing a 403 error caused by an invalid CSRF token.

 .. php:exception:: NotFoundException